JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 >
 {style="tip"}

-The tutorial assumes that your project is using [direct integration](multiplatform-direct-integration.md) approach with the `embedAndSignAppleFrameworkForXcode` task in the project's build phase.
-If you're connecting a Kotlin framework through CocoaPods plugin or through Swift package with `binaryTarget`, migrate first.
+The tutorial assumes that your project is using the [direct integration](multiplatform-direct-integration.md) approach with the `embedAndSignAppleFrameworkForXcode` task in the project's build phase.
+If you're connecting a Kotlin framework through the CocoaPods plugin or through Swift package with `binaryTarget`, migrate first.

 ### Migrate from SPM binaryTarget integration {initial-collapse-state="collapsed" collapsible="true"}